As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 2. Additional Maintenance

 If you stay on land, you could have additional responsibilities.
 Multiple lighthouses could line the coast, requiring you to visit each one.
 Additionally, there could be other buildings on the property you must maintain.
-For instance, a Canadian couple in British Columbia upkeeps 12 buildings on Lennard Island seven days a week.
+For instance, a Canadian couple in British Columbia upkeeps 12 historic buildings on Lennard Island seven days a week.
 These structures include houses, radio rooms, battery sheds and more.

 3. Watching the Weather

 When you’re watching ships go by, what’s the most danger the crew members could be in?
 Bad weather is the last thing you want to see, and lighthouse keepers must help boats when the weather is treacherous.
-During lousy conditions, you’ll have to report your weather readings to the National Weather Service, which sends warnings and advisories to the people at sea.
-From your vantage point, you’ll see hazards and other obstacles boats will face in your view.
+Otherwise, sailors could be in for a world of trouble.

 4. Finding People in Distress